fbpx

 Since we had brunch from 10:45am-Noon, we skipped lunch and just did a mid-afternoon Dole Whip.

-Tamu Tamu Refreshments is in the Africa section not too far from where the “Festival of the Lion King” takes place.
+Tamu Tamu Refreshments is in the Africa section near where the “Festival of the Lion King” takes place.

 We bought 4 Dole Whips and walked over to a large sitting area.
 We ate slowly and took turns heading to the restroom.

 It felt nice to sit in the sun for a bit and let the kids just chill.
-We brought out a few more snacks that we packed and spent about 30 minutes hanging out.
+We brought out a few more snacks, packed them, and spent about 30 minutes hanging out.

 TREE OF LIFE